KYVENetwork/docs/docs/protocol_devs/advanced_concepts/interpool_security.md

 ## The use of Valaccounts

-To make it possible for the Validator to participate on multiple pools without having to copy once's mnemonic to a potentially insecure server where to protocol node should be hosted on KYVE uses `Valaccounts` to run nodes.
+To make it possible for the Validator to participate on multiple pools without having to copy once's mnemonic to a potentially insecure server where to protocol validator should be hosted on KYVE uses `Valaccounts` to run nodes.
 Basically, the validator address can grant permissions to a random account to validate in the KYVE network on behalf of the staker.
 This has to be done for every pool a validator wants to participate in.
 This ensures, that the validator does not have to export his private key to a server and enables massive horizontal scaling, due to the fact that validators and his valaccounts are decoupled from another.
 A potential setup with multiple pools can be found below: